axbg/awesome-web/README.md

 * [Where is this](https://www.where-is-this.com/) - reverse image search might work just fine, but this is way cooler
 * [Guerilla Mail](https://www.guerrillamail.com/) - how 'bout a disposable e-mail? it can come in handy
 * [A Soft Murmur](https://asoftmurmur.com/) - when you want to be somewhere else, or maybe just to have something nice in the background
-* [rpilocator](https://rpilocator.com/) - even with help, finding an rpis is still hard work 🥲
+* [rpilocator](https://rpilocator.com/) - even with help, finding an rpi is still hard work 🥲
 * [Leopard.js](https://leopardjs.com/) - a very cool platform that can be used to convert Scratch projects to HTML/CSS/JS
 * [Will it CORS?](https://httptoolkit.com/will-it-cors/) - providing a quick answer for the question that always shows up uninvited
+* [Tech Interview Handbook](https://www.techinterviewhandbook.org/) - new job opportunities? better get ready for the interview!
+* [Pathfinding Visualizer](https://pathfinding-visualizer-nu.vercel.app/) - even if you're familiar with Djikstra and A*, pathfinding visualizers are magically awesome!
+* [ntfy.sh](https://ntfy.sh/) - a truly free & open-source pub-sub notification service which is also CLI friendly